ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Related Work

 Unsupervised machine learning approaches in anomaly detection using neural networks have been widely analyzed.
 Deep Support Vector Data Description (SVDD) trains a neural network to map each datum to the hyperspherical embedding and detect anomalies by measuring the distance from the center of the hypersphere \cite{ruff2018deep}.
 Patch SVDD has been developed as a patch-wise extension of Deep SVDD, utilizing the features of each spatial patch from the convolutional neural network (CNN) feature map to enhance localization and enable fine-grained examination \cite{yi2020patch}.
 The reconstruction-based approach assumes that normal data can be accurately reconstructed or generated by training a model using a nominal dataset, whereas abnormal data cannot.
 Based on this assumption, an anomaly score is calculated as the error between the original input and the reconstructed input.
 Auto-encoding models are used for the reconstruction model \cite{davletshina2020unsupervised,nguyen2019anomaly,sakurada2014anomaly}.
 With the improvements in GANs, several approaches have also shown the effectiveness of GANs in anomaly detection \cite{pidhorskyi2018generative,sabokrou2018adversarially}.
 When training a model from scratch, variety and abundance should be guaranteed, which is mostly not available for anomaly detection.

-To alleviate the shortage of data in anomaly detection, attempts have been made to utilize a common visual representation trained with a rich natural image dataset \cite{deng2009imagenet}.
-Previous studies measures the distance between the representations of input data and their nearest neighbors to detect the anomalies \cite{bergman2020deep} and compares hierarchical sub-image features to localize anomalies \cite{cohen2020sub}.
-A memory bank is introduced in SPADE to efficiently store the representatives to be compared with \cite{cohen2020sub}.
+To alleviate the shortage of data in anomaly detection, several attempts have been made to utilize a common visual representation pre-trained with a rich natural image dataset \cite{deng2009imagenet}.
+Previous studies that use such pre-trained model measures the distance between the representations of input data and their nearest neighbors to detect the anomalies \cite{bergman2020deep} and compares hierarchical sub-image features to localize anomalies \cite{cohen2020sub}.
+To efficiently compare the input with training set, a memory bank is introduced to store the representatives \cite{cohen2020sub}.

 DifferNet \cite{rudolph2021same} provides a normalizing flow \cite{dinhdensity} that is helpful in training a bijective mapping between the pre-trained feature distribution and the well-defined density of the nominal data, which is used to identify the anomalies.
 A condition normalizing flow using positional encoding is proposed by CFLOW-AD \cite{gudovskiy2022cflow}.
 As the normalizing flow is trained to map features to the nominal distribution, this method is vulnerable to the outliers in the training dataset.